florian/florian.github.io/_drafts/reading-2019.md

 Another interesting insight was how difficult it is to train new neurosurgeons.
 They have to operate on real patients to learn, but until they have enough practice, they will make more mistakes than experienced surgeons.
 However, if you do not give new surgeons the chance to learn in the real world, they can never get any better.
-It generally struck me that there was a much higher cost attached to things like having an off day or to training the next generation.
+It generally struck me as interesting that in this line of work there is a much higher cost attached to things like having an off day or to training the next generation.

 {% comment %}
 ---